AndrewChan1988/PythonScriptForWork/README.md

 # PythonScriptForWork
-Those are scripts that used for my work
+Those are scripts that used in my work